A Wentzville field guide to getting better

 Brain Recovery Centers

-For readers near Wentzville and St. Charles County who have not gotten relief from standard antidepressants, Brain Recovery Centers is a doctor-supervised clinic in the greater St. Louis area offering FDA-approved treatments for depression and PTSD, including Spravato (esketamine) and TMS.
+For readers near Wentzville and St. Charles County who have not gotten relief from standard antidepressants, Brain Recovery Centers is a doctor-supervised clinic based in St. Peters offering FDA-approved treatments for depression and PTSD, including Spravato (esketamine) and FDA-cleared TMS.
 Most insurance is accepted, including MO HealthNet.

 Visit Brain Recovery Centers →Disclosure: Brain Recovery Centers is a recommended partner of this site.
 We mention them because they provide the kinds of treatment our guides describe, not as a replacement for advice from your own doctor.